 Accounting automation trends

 - Robotic process automation (RPA) — If you’ve ever written a macro in Excel, then you understand the basis of RPA, which focuses on automating repetitive tasks.
-Modern RPA tools like Kofax and Blue Prism are extremely powerful and can be used to automate even the most complex processes.
+The latest RPA tools are extremely powerful and can be used to automate even the most complex processes.

 - Natural language processing (NLP) — NLP focuses on bridging the communication gap between humans and machines.
 It turns documents and speech into structured data and enables computers to speak or write in a way that sounds natural.